5. The Notion of the Religious World That: “The God That The Church of Almighty God Believes in Is a Regular Human Being”

 —The Word, Vol. 1.
 The Appearance and Work of God.
 God’s Work and Man’s Work

 —The Word, Vol. 1.
 The Appearance and Work of God.
-The Essence of Christ Is Obedience to the Will of the Heavenly Father
+The Essence of Christ Is Submission to the Will of the Heavenly Father

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Did You Know?
 God Has Done a Great Thing Among Men